 Those children walking home will be dismissed after bus students have all been released.
 Children riding the bus leave at various times.
 Please check your child's bus schedule so you know when to expect him or her home.
 Bus times are approximate.
 Parents/guardians of kindergarten-2nd grade students must be at the bus stop when the bus arrives (unless there is a sibling 3rd grade or above that is walking them home).

-If there is a need to change transportation for your child, please notify the school with a written note or a phone call to the office prior to 1:00 p.m.
+If there is a need to change transportation for your child, please notify the school with a written note or a phone call to the office prior to 1:00 p.m if possible.
 It can only be submitted by the parents or legal guardians.
-Changes after 1:00 p.m. will be considered emergency changes only.